Group24-Work/FatherBoard/README.md

 FatherBoard has implemented a Jenkins pipeline system to allow for automatic updates when any new code is pushed to the main branch, ensuring that the live server is regularly, and reliably, updated.''

 FatherBoard allows for admins to send email replies to users that have used the "Contact Us" feature by clicking the "New Message" button.
 After clicking submit, the message is automatically sent to the original users email inbox.
+This feature uses Googles SMTP server and also allows for users to request an email to reset their password if they have forgotten it.

 # Who to contact
 FatherBoard is currently maintained by Group 24.